 For example, if a minor reports child abuse, including physical abuse and/or sexual abuse, to a school staff member, then the provider is likely required to report the abuse to the police or child protective services.
 If child abuse is reported to the police or child protective services, a parent(s) or guardian(s) will likely be contacted.

 Do I have a right to learn about my pregnancy options, including abortion, in school?

 Yes.
-California public schools and charter schools must teach students comprehensive sexual health education and HIV prevention education at least once in middle school and once in high school.
-Such education must include information about all pregnancy options, including parenting, adoption and abortion, as well as information about local healthcare resources.
-Learn more.
+Under the California Healthy Youth Act, California public schools, including charter schools, are required to teach comprehensive sexual health education and HIV prevention education at least twice to students—once in middle school and once in high school.
+Such education must include information about all pregnancy options, including parenting, adoption, and abortion, as well as information about local healthcare resources.

 Can I be fired for having an abortion?

 The majority of employees are expressly protected from being fired, demoted, harassed, having their pay reduced, or otherwise being discriminated against for having an abortion, considering an abortion, or choosing not to have an abortion and continuing the pregnancy.
 However, there are a few types of employees that may not be covered under these laws, including:

 - Certain employees of religious entities like churches, mosques, and religious schools;